lindsayrr8/lindsayrr8.github.io/_posts/2024-10-19-my-new-blog-post.md

 *Wait... that equation looks familiar...* Yes.
 Beginning algebra is back to haunt us.
 But thankfully all we have to do is plug and play since `R` has already done the heavy lifting.

-The **coefficients** are the values that define the linear relationship between X and Y. In the output, there are two rows under `"Coefficients":` **(Intercept) which is 'a' and 'x' which is slope.** Let's look at this snippet of the output again and interpret these rows:
+The **coefficients** are the values that define the linear relationship between X and Y. In the output, there are two rows under `"Coefficients":` **(Intercept) which is 'a' and 'x' which is slope.** **These two are our coefficients.** Let's look at this snippet of the output again and interpret the information under Coefficients:
 ```R
 Coefficients:
             Estimate Std.
 Error t value Pr(>|t|)